cr0hn/dockerscan/README.rst

 What's the difference from Clair or Docker Cloud?
 =================================================

 The purpose of Dockerscan is different.
-It's focussed in the attack phase.
+It's foccussed in the attack phase.

 Although Dockescan has some functionalities to detect vulnerabilities in Docker images and Docker registries, the objective is the attack.